modxcms/AjaxSearch/ajaxSearch_readme.txt

 ---- &config [config_name | "default"] (optional)

         Load a custom configuration
-        config_name - Other config installed in the configs folder or in any folder within the MODx base path via @FILE:
+        config_name - Other config installed in the configs folder or in any folder within the MODX base path via @FILE:
         Configuration files are named in the form: <config_name>.config.php

         To limit the number of javascript variables, the default parameters are stored in the default.config.inc.php file.